ammar-ahmed22/qalam/README.md

 While Robert goes through the entire process, step-by-step, to create a programming language he calls Lox, I didn't want to simply follow a tutorial and copy-paste code.
 I have found that real learning occurs when you change up tutorials a little so that you can have a deeper understanding.

 In order to do this, I decided to create my own syntax for the language with the same general features as Lox.
 I also decided to use Rust to make the language instead of Java so that I cannot possibly copy-paste code.

+> [!NOTE]
+> Some of you who have been here before remember that Qalam was very different before.
+It was "Islamic/Arabic terminology inspired".
+> I decided to change the syntax because this project is more of learning exercise/joke than a real-world or useful product.
+For this
+> reason, I thought that it's not very appropriate to use Islamically inspired syntax for something that is a joke.
+>
+> All of this worked out because Qalam actually means the same thing in both Urdu and Arabic, pen.

 ## Using `qalam`
 1. Install the `qalam` interpreter